Sazan-Mahbub/CMSC701_HW3/README.md

 ### Task 1 — Empirical evaluation of the bloom filter
 Command to run experiments of Task 3:
 > python Homework3-task3.py
+##### Alternatively:
+> Run the jupyter-notebook named "Homework3-task3.ipynb" in the given order (i.e., run-all option).

 The results (plots) will be generated in a new folder named "results_task3/"

+I am also providing three jupyter-notebooks in this repository that I used for the experiments and